mpotto/rff-svs/README.md

-# rff-svs
+# RFF + Scalable Variable Selection

-Scalable Variable Selection for Reproducing Kernel Hilbert Spaces Methods.
+Repository to develop software, store and curate data for my Master's dissertation on variable selection in RKHS methods.